 Information about feedback

-- Does the the course unit have an online Feedback section* that clearly explains the feedback mechanism the unit will follow? (*this may be found in the Assessment area)
+- Does the the course unit have an online Feedback area that clearly explains the feedback mechanism the unit will follow?

 - Is clear information given about how and when students can expect to receive feedback, including formative feedback?